 - Tip: Do not make them a mantra that you repeat in your mind.
-Based on the Law of Attraction, this can lead you to the negative outcomes you envision.
+This can lead you to the negative outcomes you envision.

 - Ignore advertising messages about how you cannot make the change without a program, treatment, counseling, medication, or some gadget.

 - Get powerfully determined by doing all the above daily to whatever degree is needed.